One of the finest poets writing today... <i>Ransom</i>... moved me greatly.

 112

 Michael Symmons Roberts was born in Preston, Lancashire in 1963.
-His books of poetry have won many awards including the Forward Prize and the Costa Poetry Award for Drysalter (2013) and the Whitbread Poetry Prize for Corpus (2004).
-His Selected Poems was published by Cape in 2016.
-As a librettist, his work with composers has been performed in concert halls and opera houses around the world.
-The Sacrifice (for Welsh National Opera) with composer James MacMillan, won an RPS Award for Opera, and choral works Elliptics (for BBC Philharmonic) and The Anvil (for Manchester International Festival) with composer Emily Howard, were both nominated for Ivor Novello Awards.
-His non-fiction book Edgelands (with Paul Farley, 2011) won the Foyles Book of Ideas Award and the Jerwood Prize.
-He is an award-winning broadcaster and dramatist, Professor of Poetry at Manchester Metropolitan University and a Fellow of the Royal Society of Literature.
+He has published eight collections of poetry and received a number of accolades including the Forward Prize, the Costa Poetry Award and the Whitbread Poetry Prize.
+His Selected Poems was published in 2016.
+As a librettist, his work has been performed in concert halls and opera houses around the world, and he is an award-winning broadcaster and dramatist.
+He is Professor of Poetry at Manchester Metropolitan University.
+A Fellow of the Royal Society of Literature, his Quartet for the End of Time: On Music, Grief and Birdsong was published in 2025.